jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ## Option flags:

 These flags are all optional, for flexability.
-By default, make_index will run in the current directory, read from smeagol.toml if it's there, and write Index.md files.
+By default, make_index will run in the current directory, read from smeagol.toml if it's there, and write README.md files. unless otherwise specified in smeagol.toml.

 ```
 -config_file <filename.toml> default: smeagol.toml, ignored if not found.